Gözne

 Gözne is a neighbourhood in the municipality and district of Toroslar, Mersin Province, Turkey.
-Its population is 1,505 (2022).
+Its resident population is 1,505 (2022), however, it is much higher in the summer.
 Before the 2013 reorganisation, it was a town (belde).

 Geography

 Gözne is 28 km north of Mersin.
 It is situated in the southern slopes of the Taurus Mountains.
 The average altitude is 1045 m.
 In some locations of the town, both Mersin and the Mediterranean Sea can be viewed.
 The road between Mersin and Gözne is quite well cared and accessible whole year, the average travel time being about 30 minutes.

 History

 It is known that there was a prehistoric settlement in the area which now is Gözne.
 So far, only one inscription has been unearthed which is in Aramaic.
 Gözne Castle was built in the Middle Ages.

 The modern settlement in Gözne dates back to 19th century when people from Mersin and Tarsus began to use the surrounding as a summer resort (yayla).

 During the Turkish War of Independence, Mersin and Tarsus were under French occupation and Gözne was one of the centers of the nationalists.
 After the liberation of Mersin in 1922, Gözne became a village and then a town in 1956.